rabbitmq/rabbitmq-website/site/kubernetes-operator.md

 ## Key Features
 Cluster Operator includes the following key features:

-* Provisioning of single-node and three-node RabbitMQ clusters
+* Provisioning of single-node and multi-node RabbitMQ clusters
 * Automatic reconciliation of deployed clusters whenever their actual state does not match the expected state
 * Monitoring of RabbitMQ clusters through Prometheus and Grafana For more information, see the [Prometheus](https://prometheus.io/docs/introduction/overview/)